tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/model_architecture.md

 - Vocabulary: 256 tokens, representing extended ASCII.
 Each character (byte) is a token.
 - Embedding Dimension: 4.
 Each token is represented by a 4-dimensional vector.
 - Transformer Encoder Layers: 2 layers in stack.
 Each layer has:
   - Multi-Head Self-Attention (MHSA): 2 heads of dimension 2 each.
 Each head attends to the sequence with learned query, key, value projections (Wq, Wk, Wv each of shape 4×4).
-Causal masking is used so that tokens only attend to previous tokens.
+Position-preserving masking is used to ensure tokens primarily attend to their own positions, preventing unwanted position-based token swapping.
   - Rotary Positional Embedding (RoPE): Applied to Q and K vectors in attention.
 RoPE encodes positions by rotating Q and K in a 2D subspace for each pair of dimensions, which injects position information as a phase change in dot-product attention.
   - Optional RoPE on V: Experimental feature (disabled by default, v_scale=0.0) for enhanced positional awareness.
   - Feed-Forward Network (FFN): A two-layer MLP applied to each token position.
 It expands the 4-dim representation to 8-dim (ff_in layer 4→8 with ReLU), then back down to 4-dim (ff_out layer 8→4).